accrescent/accrescent/CONTRIBUTING.md

 ## Code conventions

-- Use Kotlin for all Accrescent code.
+- Use Kotlin for all Accroissant code.
 Java will not be accepted.
 - Use [Jetpack Compose] for UI where possible.
 UI using XML Views will only be accepted if no viable Compose alternative exists.
 Since Jetpack Compose is still fairly new, it's okay to use alpha/beta/rc libraries if necessary